I’ll never forget that moment:

 This kind of business takes time to build.
 Selling on autopilot takes careful planning and long-term effort.
 But if you can do it, it means you never having to get on another awkward sales call again.
-All your calls become friendly Q&As to make sure it’s a good fit, or else you get to forgo calls altogether.
+Instead, all your calls become friendly Q&As to make sure it’s a good fit—or else you get to forgo calls altogether.

 Now, last week, I shared how I used my list to bring in 3 sales and 2 client leads with one email…

 But now, I’m going to show you how the whole system works.
 How to structure your business so you can spend way less time selling, and more time doing the work you love.

 1) A way to bring in ideal clients to your website